-Slow Cooker Greek Rice
+Greek Slow Cooker Rice

-PIN Slow Cooker Greek Rice to try it later!
+PIN Greek Slow Cooker Rice to try it later!

 I’m a real convert to slow cooker rice; have you tried it?
 Cooking the rice in the slow cooker means you don’t have to watch it much, and if you want a summer side dish for something cooked on the grill, you can make this without heating up the house.
-I think this rice also makes a nice vegetarian main dish with all the flavors going on here.
-I loved this when I first made it with Jake, and loved it even more when I made it in the Casserole Crock to get these greatly-improved photos.

 What ingredients do you need for this recipe?